clarencepohh/tp/docs/DeveloperGuide.md

 ### printWeekHeader Method
 `printWeekHeader` Method

-The `printWeekHeader` method is responsible for rendering the header section of the week view, including the names of the days and optionally the dates.
+The `printWeekHeader` method is responsible for rendering the header section of the week and month view, including the names of the days and the dates.

 #### Method signature:
 ```